 Section 2.12.2.8 of the Travis AFB Groundwater ROD (CH2M HILL, 2014) states that LUCs are required to ensure that groundwater is not used for potable purposes until it is remediated to MCLs that allow for unlimited use and unrestricted exposure.
-Because the COC concentrations at FT005 do not exceed the groundwater concentrations that would require VI LUCs (please see Table 2.8-2 of the Travis AFB Groundwater ROD [CH2M HILL, 2014]), the groundwater does not pose a potential indoor air vapor intrusion risk to industrial workers or hypothetical future residents.
+Because the COC concentrations at FT005 do not exceed the groundwater concentrations that would require VI LUCs (please see Table 2.8-2 of the Travis AFB Groundwater ROD [CH2M HILL, 2014]), the groundwater does not pose a potential vapor intrusion risk to industrial workers or hypothetical future residents.

-The 2018 inspection of the groundwater LUCs at FT005 found that administrative controls are adequate to enforce the environmental restrictions.
+The 2019 inspection of the groundwater LUCs at FT005 found that administrative controls are adequate to enforce the environmental restrictions.
 There is no evidence of any activities that could expose base personnel or the off-base property owner to contaminated groundwater, and no new construction has taken place at the site.
 The GET system is actively treating groundwater, and all monitoring and extraction wells were inspected during field maintenance by contractor personnel prior to the LUC inspection.
 The LUC inspection identified no evidence of damage or excessive wear that could adversely impact the use of these wells.
+However, the inspection team noted that the access road along the base boundary that contains several wells was closed due to excessive rutting.
+Because of the wet road conditions, the base will wait until the dry season to start on road repairs.
+In addition, to reduce the threat of bird strikes on aircraft, the base is cutting down the trees in the vicinity of FT005.
+This fieldwork does not adversely affect any ERP activities.
 Photograph 2 in Appendix A of this report shows the on-base portion of FT005.